xsf/xmpp.org/tools/README.rst

 Software Directory README
 #########################

-The Software Directory needs yearly renewal for software to not disappear from the listing on the website.
-To help software authors with this, scripts are provided which help you with creating a proper pull request.
+To help software authors maintain their software entries, scripts are provided which help you with creating a proper pull request.

 The listing is split in three categories: